FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/system.rst

 3. Unlock login

-When the web interface lock screen function is turned on, after the device expires, you will directly enter the lock screen interface when you log in to the webApp for the first time.
+When the web interface Robot License Usage Time is turned on, after the device expires, you will directly enter the lock screen interface when you log in to the webApp for the first time.
 When the device continues to work, it will automatically log out after obtaining the lock screen data at zero point and enter the lock screen interface.
 At this time, enter the unlock code to unlock and enter the login interface, enter your login information to log in.

 .. note:: The integrator operates to generate an encrypted unlock code.